Menu

 Implementation

-We will adapt the scheme to meet the needs of the children offering the opportunity to retell religious stories and understand religious practice, ask philosophical questions and evaluate morality and equality across their learning.
-The curriculum is structured over year groups so that children will have the opportunity to develop their understanding of a religion in a focus unit for religions in certain year groups before moving on to build links between religious practices through time and across the wider world.
-By studying a range of civilisations and cultures, children develop a sense of key concepts such as continuity and change and similarities and differences.
+We adapt the scheme to meet the needs of the children, offering the opportunity to retell religious stories and understand religious practice, ask philosophical questions and evaluate morality and equality across their learning.
+The curriculum is structured so that children have the opportunity to develop their understanding of a religion in a focus unit before moving on to build links between religious practices through time and across the wider world.

 We aim to teach through the use of: